Persistent Write Ahead Log

 - Return type is ValueTask

-- The first parameter is of command type
+- The first parameter is of the command type (the type that implements

 {